 - Return economy flights from the recipient’s home city to Sydney, Australia

 - Accommodation at a hotel near to the Kensington campus, 7 km from the city and beaches

 - A daily allowance to cover meals and sundry expenses

 - Transport and ground costs, and visa costs (if any)

 Desk space is provided in the Kensington campus in Sydney, along with high-speed broadband access.

-Applicants should include a cover letter describing why they would like to undertake UNSW’s Ingenuity Fellowship (listing research areas of interest), a current CV, three examples of journalistic work in science and technology in the past three years (PDF, audio or video files), and a list of research areas of interest at UNSW Engineering.
-For staff journalists, a letter of recommendation from the editor or a head of section is also required.
+Applicants should complete the application form below, include a cover letter describing why they would like to undertake UNSW’s Ingenuity Fellowship (perhaps listing research areas of interest), a current CV, and three recent examples of their journalistic work in science and technology (PDF, audio or video files).
+For staff journalists, a letter of recommendation from the editor or a head of section is welcomed, but is not mandatory.
 Good knowledge of written and spoken English is assumed.